Beyond Mean Field: Fluctuation Diagnostics and Fixed-Point Behavior

 where $m_1$ is a characteristic interaction scale.
 The solution is

 The functional $c$ becomes

 The self-consistency condition then fixes $Q$ as

-This analytic model illustrates two points.
-First, interactions naturally generate a spatial profile for the classical field; here it is encoded in the function $f$.
-This already goes beyond the Landau picture, which concerns only the algebraic interplay between $\lambda_2$ and $\lambda_4$.
-Second, a homogeneous configuration does not minimize $F_{\rm GL}$.
-Using Eqs.~\eqref{eq:GL01} and \eqref{eq:GL02}, the functional reduces to
+This analytic model demonstrates how interactions generate a spatial profile for the classical field, encoded here in the function $f$.
+This extends the Landau picture beyond its usual focus on the purely algebraic interplay between $\lambda_2$ and $\lambda_4$.
+Because homogeneous configurations neither solve the equations of motion nor minimize $F_{\rm GL}$, the non-trivial profile in Eq.~\eqref{eq:GL01} is mandatory.
+The variational problem can be reformulated as an effective potential in the $c$-space: using Eqs.~\eqref{eq:Qreplace}--\eqref{eq:GL02}, the functional reduces to a potential